EricWay1024/Homological-Algebra-Notes/main.typ

   Exactness at $Hom(A) (M, B)$ is equivalent to $Ker(g oo -) = IM(f oo -)$.
 Let $ v in Ker(g oo -)$, in other words $v in Hom(A) (M, B)$ such that $(g oo -) (v) = 0$, i.e. $g oo v = 0$.
 Then by universal property of kernel, there exists $h : M -> Ker(g)$ such that $v = ker(g) oo h$.
 But $Ker(g) = IM(f)$ by exactness and $ker(g) = f$, so we have $v = f oo h = (f oo -)(h) in IM(f oo -)$.
 Hence $Ker(g oo -) subset.eq IM(f oo -)$.
 The other direction of the inclusion can be similarly proven.
 Hence $Ker(g oo -) = IM(f oo -)$.
 ]

-#TODO $Ker$ in abelian groups is the same as kernel in the group theory sense.

 #TODO how to understand $f oo -$